smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/Postgres/docs/BUILD.md

 #### 2.3.1.1 Configuring make

-**Do not edit the Makefile directly; subsequent git changes will cause conflicts and you may loose your changes.** Instead, in the GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts build directory, copy *Makefile.local.example* to *Makefile.local* and edit *Makefile.local*.
+**Do not edit the Makefile directly; subsequent git changes will cause conflicts and you may lose your changes.** Instead, in the GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts build directory, copy *Makefile.local.example* to *Makefile.local* and edit *Makefile.local*.
 Beware of your choice of editor on especially Windows.
 The RIF is developed on Windows and Linux at the same time so